Last modified: October 13, 2020

-Self-Signed — Display domains secured with a self-signed certificate.
-Self-signed certificates are not secured by any CA.
+Self-Signed — Display domains that you have secured with a self-signed certificate.
+No CAs secure self-signed certificates.

-DV Certificate — Display domains secured with a DV certificate.
+DV Certificate — Display domains that you have secured with a DV certificate.

-OV Certificate — Display domains secured with an Organizational Validation (OV) certificate.
+OV Certificate — Display domains that you have secured with an Organizational Validation (OV) certificate.

-EV Certificate — Display domains secured with an Extended Validation (EV) certificate.
+EV Certificate — Display domains that you have secured with an Extended Validation (EV) certificate.

 All — Display all domains, regardless of certificate status.
 This is the default search filter.

-Active — Display domains secured by active certificates.
+Active — Display domains that you have secured by active certificates.

 Expired — Display domains with an expired certificate.